1. How long will my child need to stay here?

 17. Can I decorate my child’s room?

-We encourage you to decorate and personalize your child’s room to make him/her feel as comfortable as possible.
-Please check with your nurse to determine the extent to which you may decorate - children who have a great deal of equipment in use may not have room for many decorations.
+We encourage you to decorate and personalize your child’s room to make them feel as comfortable as possible.
+Please check with your nurse to determine the extent to which you may decorate—children who have a great deal of equipment in use may not have room for many decorations.
 Also, the hospital is not responsible for the loss of personal property, so keep in mind the possibility of loss or theft when leaving belongings in the room.
 Please label belongings with your child’s name.
 Any electrical items must be approved by our engineering department.

 18. What items are not allowed in the hospital?